Bryntirion is a Grade II listed building in the Isle of Anglesey local planning authority area, Wales. First listed on 25 October 1951. Townhouse.

 Description

-The main entrance leads into a central hall with principal rooms off to left and right.
-To the rear of the hall is a dog-leg staircase with ramped moulded handrail on stick balusters; axial corridor to rear.
-The interior retains panelled doors and window reveals, and simple picture and dado rails.
+Inside, the main entrance leads into a central hall with principal rooms on either side.
+At the rear of the hall is a dog-leg staircase with a ramped moulded handrail on stick balusters, leading to an axial corridor at the back.
+The interior retains panelled doors and window reveals, along with simple picture and dado rails.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.